brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 This section describes the X.509 representation of the `permanent-identifier`.
 Other credential types may use the same identifier values with representations appropriate to those credential types.

-The identity is included in the Subject Alternative Name Extension ("SAN") using the `identifierValue` field of the PermanentIdentifier form described in {{!RFC4043}}.
+The identity is included in the Subject Alternative Name extension ("SAN") using the `identifierValue` field of the PermanentIdentifier form described in {{!RFC4043}}.
 Although {{!RFC4043}} permits the requester to include the `identifierValue` in a `serialNumber` subject attribute, this specification mandates that the `identifierValue` field of the PermanentIdentifier MUST be present and MUST contain the identifier.

-The value of the identifierValue field of the PermanentIdentifier MUST be an octet-for-octet match of the device-identifier-value value as encoded in the Order resource.
+The value of the `identifierValue` field of the PermanentIdentifier MUST be an octet-for-octet match of the `device-identifier-value` value as encoded in the Order resource.
 If the `assigner-value` value is included in the identifier as encoded in the Order resource, then the `assigner` field of the PermanentIdentifier MUST be the encoding of the "dotted-decimal" object identifier encoded as the `assigner-value` value.

 This strict matching requirement ensures that the SAN in the issued certificate appears exactly as it appeared during proof-of-ownership validation, preventing identifier malleability.
 Serial number allocation schemes may be case-sensitive or otherwise sensitive to exact byte representation, so no normalization or transformation is permitted.